 Parents of young bucks are evaluated on the basis of two genetic Production/Type Indexes (PTIs).
 One PTI emphasizes production over type in a 2:1 ratio, while the other PTI reverses emphasis in a 1:2 ratio, in effect, favoring type over production.
 ETAs of young bucks are calculated from the mathematical average of the PTI information of their parents.

-The computer calculations which produce ETAs for all registered bucks are straightforward and can be hand-computed by anyone wishing to find ETA values on specific bucks.
-ADGA members currently have available all of the information needed to calculate ETAs by hand.
+The computer calculations which produce ETAs for all registered bucks are can be accessed through member services or at adgagenetics.org.
 The latest genetic production data on sires and dams are available on DHI individual cow record sheets.
-Annual USDA genetic production and type evaluation information in the form of PTIs is available on both sires and dams through the ADGA Performance Volume.
+Annual CDCB genetic production and type evaluation information in the form of PTIs is available on both sires and dams through the ADGA subscription reports, Performance Volumes or through member services/ adgagenetics.org.

-Hand calculated ETAs can assist us in several ways.
+ETAs assist us in several ways.
 They allow us to know ETAs in advance of the arrival of production pedigrees.
 ETAs can be used to plan matings or they can be estimated for a buck we may be considering as a herd sire.

-The ETA calculations used in the ADGA-SDP are shown in the following procedures.
-When PTIs are available for both sire and dam, go directly to Step 3 to calculate ETAs.
+The basics (but not all specifics) of the ETA calculations used in the ADGA-SDP are demonstrated below.
+If PTIs are available for both sire and dam, Step 3 is used to calculate ETAs.

 (132.06) x (PTAM) + (4964) x (PTAF)